How to Plan a Visit to Machu Picchu Plus Checklist and Tips

 Tips for Making the Most of Your Visit:

-There are toilets on the train and decent, clean, free ones at the station in Aguas Calientes.
+Toilets: There are toilets on the train and decent, clean, free ones at the station in Aguas Calientes.
 Up at Machu Picchu, the only toilets are outside the entrance to the ruins, below the snack bar.
-You’ll pay 1 sole to enter and take TP from a roll outside in with you if you don’t carry your own.
+You’ll pay 1 sole to enter and take toilet paper from a roll outside the stalls in with you if you don’t carry your own.

 Have any other questions about planning a trip to Machu Picchu?
 I’m happy to answer, just ask…